-You’ve undoubtedly heard that putting butter on a burn is good first aid advice.
-This, however, is terrible information.
+If you’ve ever heard about putting butter on a burn for first aid, don’t do it!
 Any oily substance on a burn traps heat in the body, making it difficult for the burn to heal or be treated correctly.

 7. Hold Your Head Back For Bloody Noses

 Do not hold back your nose when having a bloody nose.
-Blood will flow down the back of your throat and may be swallowed as a result.
+Doing so causes the blood to flow down the back of your throat.

 8. Stick Fingers Down Throat When Choking

 Never put your fingers down someone’s throat — you might restrict the airway further or cause it to swell.
 Begin by bending the victim forward from the waist and delivering a Heimlich maneuver, or other variation of an abdominal thrust.

 Urinating on a jellyfish sting is not the healthiest solution, and any competent doctor would advise against it.